rurban/nbperf/README.md

   32-bit FNV-1a, the only hash function for 32-bit CPU's.
 With chm only.
   See [fnv(3)](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function).

+* **fnv16**:

+  16-bit FNV, the only hash function for 16-bit CPU's.
+With chm and small keysets only.

 * **crc**:

   Various SW and HW variants of iSCSI CRC32c.